Follow Us! ThumbsUp

 Read About It Here

-Besides, certain names such as Stripe, Amazon Pay, Klarna, and PayPal have become so synonymous with online payments that they also add a layer of trust for customers.
-Displaying a payment gateway’s brand logo at checkout can help, even if your customers rarely pay through them.
+Certain names such as Stripe, Amazon Pay, Klarna, and PayPal have become so synonymous with online payments that they also add a layer of trust for customers.

 Payment Gateways with Built-In Fraud Tools